- Environmental Sustainability Committee

 - De-chlorinate the water in the pool prior to draining through mechanical or chemical means; these types of products are available at local stores.

 - De-chlorinate the water in the pool through natural means.
 Pool water must sit at least 2 days with a reasonable amount of sun after the addition of chlorine or bromine.
 It is recommended that the chlorine level be tested after 2 days to ensure that concentrations are at a safe level (below 0.1-mg/1).

 The Lake Forest Collaborative for Environmental Leadership has recently received over $76,000 in grant money to fund the Lake Forest Ravines Education and Outreach Project.
 The LFCEL will be restoring the Seminary Ravine, just south of Forest Park.
 This project will serve as a cornerstone demonstration site to teach residents and students about ravine health and what ravines should look like.

-If you are a homeowner adjacent to a ravine, please take a look at the LFCEL's new brochure containing important information for your landscaping, stormwater runoff, pesticides and more.
-Click on the "Steep Slopes, Long Legacy for Homeowners Near Ravines" brochure at the right under "Documents."
+If you are a homeowner adjacent to a ravine, please take a look at the LFCEL's new brochure containing important information for your landscaping, stormwater runoff, pesticides, and more.
+Click on the "Steep Slopes, Long Legacy for Homeowners Near Ravines" brochure for more information.

-All Lake Forest residents can also benefit from learning about the importantce of ravines to the ecosystem.
-Click on the "Steep Slopes, Long Legacy" brochure at the right under "Documents."
+All Lake Forest residents can also benefit from learning about the importance of ravines to the ecosystem.
+Click on the "Steep Slopes, Long Legacy" brochure for more information

 Don't Stuff the Bluff!
 Keep Lake Forest's Ravines Clean